Zymbit-Docs/docs/content/bootware/zbcli/rollback-swap/index.md

 ?
 Confirm swap active and non-active root partitions?
 This will reboot the device. (y/n) › yes
 ```

-After the reboot completes, look at the new partitioning.
-The ACTIVE partition should now be /dev/mmcblk0p3 -> cryptrfs_B.
+During the boot, Bootware will display an INFO message that it is Executing a Rollback.
+After the reboot completes, look at the new mount points.
+The ACTIVE root (/) partition should now be mounted at /dev/mmcblk0p3 -> cryptrfs_B.

 ```bash
 lsblk